suhank/zea-engine/docs/api/SceneTree/Geometry/Shapes/PointGrid.md

 <a name="PointGrid+y"></a>

 ### y
-Getter for Y.Is deprectated.
+Getter for Y.
+Is deprectated.
 Please use "getY".

 **Kind**: instance property of [<code>PointGrid</code>](#PointGrid)
 **Returns**: <code>number</code> - - Returns the length.
 <a name="PointGrid+y"></a>

-### pointGrid
+### y
-Setter for Y.Is deprectated.
+Setter for Y.
+Is deprectated.
 Please use "setY".

 **Kind**: instance property of [<code>PointGrid</code>](#PointGrid)